tdenningTRI/ADIS16460/README.md

 Initialize by calling IMU(sampleRate, dataReadyPin, debug)

-call update() as frequently as possible to update member values: xGyro, yGyro, zGyro, xAccel, yAccel, zAccel, intTemp, lastTime.
+call update() as frequently as possible to update member values at the rate specified in sampleRate: xGyro, yGyro, zGyro, xAccel, yAccel, zAccel, intTemp, lastTime.

 During initialization, sets startTime member to time since the epoch in nanoseconds.